SylvSylv/dojo-20190805-Farkle-typescript/README.md

 # dojo-20190805-Farkle-typescript

-Will continue this kata, using TDD and typescript, in the future.
+Will continue this kata in the future, using TDD and typescript.

 ### TODO